Excel Timesheet Calculator

-For a company to calculate the time worked by its employees and overtime time have done it needs to calculate the payroll.
+For a company to calculate the time worked by its employees and overtime time has been done, it needs to calculate the payroll.

-The standard working hours for the company is 8 hours and for the mandatory 8 hours, the pay is 500INR while for overtime the pay is 650INR.
+The standard working hours for the company are 8 hours, and for the mandatory 8 hours, the pay is 500INR, while for overtime, the pay is 650INR.

 The format is as below,

-Step 3 – Now we want our cell to be in the correct format so right click on the cell and go to format category.
+- Step 3 – Now, we want our cell to be in the correct format, so right-click on the cell and go to the format category.

-Step 6 – In the Regular column, the regular hours is eight hours a day but let’s say if the total number of working hours exceeds eight hours a day then it should display the total working hours if not display the regular eight hours.
+- Step 6 – In the Regular column, the regular hours are eight hours a day but let’s say if the total number of working hours exceeds eight hours a day, then it should display the total working hours if not display the regular eight hours.